 Truck Accident Attorneys

 To share the road with large trucks like an 18-wheeler, can be nerve-racking.
 Semi trucks often weigh thousands of pounds more than the average motor vehicle, and carry thousands of pounds more in cargo.
-As a result, semi trucks cannot maneuver or stop as well as smaller vehicles, and since highways in Colorado can get treacherous, sharing the road becomes difficult.
+As a result, semi trucks cannot maneuver or stop as well as smaller vehicles, and since highways can quickly turn treacherous, sharing the road becomes difficult.
 Because of the huge weight and size difference, accidents between large trucks and passenger cars are generally much more serious.

 Large truck accidents are usually caused by circumstances that could have been prevented.
 However, that reason may be quite difficult to find.
 There are many things to consider when investigating large truck accidents.
 Some to consider include applicable federal laws, state laws, municipal laws, the records and certifications of the driver and the large truck, and the policies of the shipping and trucking companies.

 Unfortunately, you may find that if you are involved in a large truck accident, you could end up fighting with your own insurance company.
 The same insurance company you pay to protect you and your family may not be there for you like you thought they would be.
 It is not uncommon to have to fight with two insurance companies, yours and the large truck’s.
 This is why it is important that you contact your large truck accident attorney as soon as possible.

 The 2015 Traffic Safety Facts sheet published by the National Highway Traffic Safety Administration (NHTSA) reports that 4,311 trucks were involved in fatal accidents in 2015 across the country, which is an 8 percent increase from 2014.
 The number of large trucks involved in injury-causing crashes has increased 62 percent from 2009 to 2015.

 Other notable findings from the report include:

 - In 2.2 percent of fatal accidents involving a large truck, alcohol was detected in the blood of the truck drivers